Skip to Content

 Clean Your Pruners!

 We often talk about disinfecting your pruners or scissors between use.
-But with blight, you should be wiping down the blades of your pruners between every plant.
+But with blight, you need to be wiping down the blades of your pruners between every plant.
 The spores can easily spread from the blades of your shears right to the next plant you use them on.

 To disinfect, dip in a solution of bleach and water, or wipe or spray off with a disinfectant.
 This little process can stop the spread more than you know!
 Product Link: CleanSmart Disinfectant Spray